 Each year our brand rankings reflect the changes that inevitably come as automakers introduce new cars and fix problems in vehicles already on the market.
 For 2022, we saw a change at the very top, with Subaru moving ahead of Mazda to claim the title of best brand overall.
 Among the leaders, Audi saw the biggest leap up, climbing five places in the rankings.
 Acura made even greater gains, moving up 11 spots this year.
 Tesla dropped seven spots due to the difficult-to-use yoke steering wheel the automaker added to its Model S and Model X vehicles, affecting their road-test scores.

 How We Rank the Car Brands

-Owner Satisfaction predictions are based on whether CR members say in our surveys that they’d buy the same vehicle again, if given the chance.
+Owner Satisfaction predictions are based on whether CR members said in our surveys that they’d buy the same vehicle again if given the chance.

 Learn more about how Consumer Reports tests cars.